 - “Statistical areas” meeting energy activity thresholds with unemployment above national averages

 - Census tracts (and adjoining census tracts) where a coal mine or coal-fired elective plant has closed

-The IRS intends to propose regulations based on the notice that would apply to tax years ending after April 4, 2023, but taxpayers may rely on the rules until proposed regulations are issued.
+The IRS intends to propose regulations based on the notices that would apply to tax years ending after April 4, 2023, but taxpayers may rely on the rules until proposed regulations are issued.

 Grant Thornton Insight

 The guidance relies heavily on determinations and lists from other government agencies, and while there is helpful clarity, lingering areas of uncertainty remain.
-The mapping tool is a valuable resource for coal census tracts, but the “statistical areas” identified by the map will only qualify depending on unemployment numbers to be released in April.
-The map does not cover Brownfield sites at all, although there is a separate safe harbor available for them.
+The mapping tool is a valuable resource for coal census tracts, but the map does not cover Brownfield sites.
+There is a separate safe harbor available for them.